Nasus Build Guide by NateKiller

 Teleport Teleport should generally be taken to lane effectively.
 This is because it synergizes with the type of game Nasus wants to have.
 There is nothing more important to Nasus than farm, and this ability gives him the opportunity to attain it in several ways.
 Have you taken too much damage to keep laning?
 Go ahead to base and teleport back in time to catch the minion wave at your tower.
 Does your team want to do an early dragon?
 Nasus' ultimate is one of the best abilities to do dragon with, and teleport makes it possible and still get back to your lane.
 Remember, Nasus has a weak early game but that doesn't mean he can't help get kills.
 If you notice bottom lane is pushed with your teams ward behind them, go ahead and teleport gank down and get a double kill.
 Lastly, this ability allows Nasus to split push the entire game, allowing Siphoning Strike to become overwhelmingly strong.
 So as you can see, this is an important spell for Nasus and is highly recommended.

 Ghost Ghost is a wonderful summoner because it enhances Nasus' ability to kill and escape dramatically.
 As I've said, Nasus can be kited hard and nothing solves that issue more than flat out speed.
 You will also need it to survive many of the ganks you will be receiving on top lane.
-Don't underestimate this skill!
+However, it doesn't have the same safety as Flash, and it's effectiveness is lessened in a Trinity build due to a soft cap on move-speed.

 Flash Flash is a highly used spell that I have started using more to survive early ganks and reach carries in team fights.
 It is recommended for those that prefer it.
 Nasus is not a burst champion so it doesn't quite have the same killing ability of Ghost.
 However, every bit of mobility is welcomed and it certainly can't hurt.
 When taking Flash go ahead take Ghost along with it.
 Flash has such a long cool down and we really need to escape and be more mobile than it can provide.
 This is because good players will try and punish your lane to keep you in check.
 No one wants to see carry Nasus, so do this to protect yourself.
 I will mention that there are certain enemy compositions where taking this spell is imperative.
 If you are playing against a jungler that can absolutely destroy your laning phase with CC such as Jarvan, or Rammus while laning against a heavy damage lane such as Riven; you need to take this spell to avoid feeding.